 -

-Selection is based on the applicant’s potential to become an innovator in SEL research, practice, and policy.
-The application should make a cohesive argument for how the applicant will expand their expertise by participating in the CASEL Weissberg Scholars program.
+- Selection is based on the applicant’s potential to become an innovator in SEL research, practice, and policy.
+The application should make a cohesive argument for how the applicant will expand their expertise by participating in the CASEL Weissberg Scholars programs.

 - Curriculum vita or resume (please do not include acronyms).